brando90/snap-cluster-setup/notes/data_selection_with_alignment_for_af.md

-# A Systematic Study of the Role of Data Quality and Alignment for Fine-tuning LLMs for Enhanced Autoformalization
+# A Systematic Study of the Role of Data Quality, Alignment and Diveristy for Fine-tuning LLMs for Enhanced Autoformalization

 Brando Miranda: brando9@stanford.edu
 AI/ML